 Immersion Heater Cost

-At a glance
+At a Glance

-• The average cost of replacing an immersion heater is around £108
+• The average cost of replacing an immersion heater is around £133.

-• The job will take approximately 1 - 2 hours to complete
+• The job will take approximately 1 to 2 hours to complete.

-In this article, you'll discover the following:
+In this guide, you'll discover the following:

-• How long the job should approximately take and a general overview of what kind of jobs can be performed
+• How long the job should approximately take, and a general overview of what kind of jobs can be performed.

-• How to find and hire an electrician
+• How to find and hire a local electrician.

 Want to know how much replacing an immersion heater will cost?

-In this guide we discuss all costs of installing an immersion heater and also other topics such as what is an immersion heater, how an immersion heater works and how much an electrician charges to install one.
+In this guide, we discuss all costs of installing an immersion heater and also other topics such as what is an immersion heater, how an immersion heater works, and how much an electrician charges to install one.

 Ready for a quote?